~ Eternity probably does not exist. “Eternal” things are not eternal. There is no ‘forever.’

 - To begin with, in order to do anything at all, we would need to overcome the perhaps immobilizing knowledge that everything is pre-determined — everything you will be doing is already set in stone because it has already happened — an infinite number of times before.
 In an examination of this kind of thinking, we are in effect trapped by our own self, acting out our life hinged entirely from some unknown source point deep within our own primordial past, and without the capability of truly changing anything in the context of that single referencing criterion.
 Depending on your mindset, and your own will, this is damning.
-For beings that thrive on and seemingly require agency and meaning to live — it certainly is.
+For beings that thrive on and require agency and meaning to live well — it certainly is.

 - To continue persisting, acting with some kind of purpose and in line with our own code — we have to simultaneously think of this infinite future of projected repetition.
 If what we do now resounds throughout both retrospective and prospective Time, then there are serious consequences to consider, to say the least.
 Every single word we say, every motion we make, every thought that crosses our mind on its way to becoming realized in our life — it is forever.
-Each moment of life is eternalized, in returning eternity.
+Each moment of life is eternalized, in this looping, returning eternity.
 The after-images and after-effects of how we operate within the world have their own eternal reverberations through time and space.
 Such a reality cannot help but make one deeply conscientious of their own actions — with or without agency’s presence.

 - To go down another related and inevitable path, what if the predestination aspect of eternal recurrence was actually absent?
 Then everything would change.
 Then, everything could be changed.
 With agency in hand and pre-determinism no longer doing its banal work, the eternal return of our lives loses its absurd restrictiveness and its antagonism to our desire for ultimate freedom.
 We would then become capable of creating our own eternal reality, making impossibly meaningful decisions every step along the way, affecting sincere and demarcating changes in the purview of our lives in recurrence.
 In fact, such conditions might very well be maddening.
 At surface, it highlights the vital importance of cultivating good habits.
 Every decision — whether minute or monumental — is consequentially a masterpiece, an opus resounding through infinity, recurring and returning to lionize us or haunt us forevermore.
-Given our complete understanding of our position here, every moment of existence becomes conscionably crucial.
-In truth, a different kind of existentially arresting immobilization might take place.
+Given our complete understanding of our position here, every moment of existence becomes conscionable and crucial.
+In truth, under this fresh perspective, a different kind of existentially arresting immobilization might take place…

 Given these considerations of a past and future which stretch on infinitely in this way — predestined or no — one may draw the conclusion that the impetus of existence falls entirely on the present moment.
 Thinking in terms of sheer logic, with Occam’s Razor in hand, this has to be the answer.
 The present moment is all that would exist.